IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 This logically includes the idea that men's rights are less important than women;s rights.

 > Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.[^30]

 > The obligation to protect requires States parties to take steps aimed directly at the elimination of prejudices, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.[^32]
+>
+##### Ensure traditional or cultural attitudes are not used as justifications to violate men's rights

 ### Education
 States must educate the population and state officials about men's human rights.[^33] State officials are responsible for enacting the State's human rights obligations and, therefore, they must understand the State's obligations to men and boys.